C. D. Howe Institute: Research

 In March 2015, the institute published a review of provincial and Canadian vaccination policies funded through a $197,950 grant from the Public Health Agency of Canada's Immunization Partnership Fund.
 A follow-up report focused on childhood immunisation was published in April 2017, and an adult report published in April 2018.

 In December 2022, the institute published a review of Canada's COVID-19 vaccination campaign in regards to reduction in cases, hospitalizations and deaths.

 Events

 Former Prime Minister of Canada, Stephen Harper, participates in a public policy roundtable at the C. D. Howe Institute.

 The institute hosts public policy roundtables and conferences featuring prominent political leaders (including current and former Prime Ministers), Canadian and international policymakers, academics, business leaders and public servants.
 Over 80 events are held each year.

 Awards

-Authors of six C. D. Howe Institute publications have won the Doug Purvis Memorial Prize, which is awarded annually by the Canadian Economics Association to the authors of a highly significant written contribution to Canadian economic policy.
-(The prize was conferred on Institute contributors in 1994, 1995, 2002, 2010, 2012, and 2015.)
-A C. D. Howe Institute title received the Donner Prize in 2004 (Institute publications were runners-up in 2001, 2005, and 2011), which is awarded annually by the Donner Canadian Foundation for the best public policy book by a Canadian.
+Authors of seven C. D. Howe Institute publications have won the Doug Purvis Memorial Prize, which is awarded annually by the Canadian Economics Association to the authors of a highly significant written contribution to Canadian economic policy.
+(The prize was conferred on Institute contributors in 1994, 1995, 2002, 2010, 2012, 2014 and 2023.)
+A C. D. Howe Institute title received the Donner Prize in 2004, which is awarded annually by the Donner Canadian Foundation for the best public policy book by a Canadian; the institute's publications were runners-up in 2001, 2005, and 2011.